-Policy 5.1 requires that all projects are evaluated to determine their impact on the County's AUIR.
+Policy 5.1 requires that all projects are evaluated to determine their affect on the overall countywide density or intensity of permissible development, with consideration of their impact on the overall County transportation system, and shall not approve any petition or application that would directly access a deficient roadway segment as identified in the current AUIR or if it impacts an adjacent roadway segment that is deficient as identified in the current AUIR.
 This RPUD application includes a comprehensive assessment of the transportation impacts associated with the project.
 No level of service impacts result from the proposed 230 dwelling unit residential project therefore the project is consistent with Policy 5.1.